Elenkosz/rivus/doc/overview.rst

   Currently, you can create square-grids, with parametrizable features.

 IO
   Prepare input for the :func:`plotly.offline.plot` function, with which you can generate interactive 3D plots.
 With a free Plotly account, you can store, embed, edit and share online your plots.
 But it only an option.
 Although, this sub-package may seem as a shiny extra, through the highly flexible API of Plotly an intuitive-interactive data exploration tool was integrated into rivus.
 It triggered the finding of several major bugs in the original code-base.

   2D plotting will be moved here from ``rivus.main``.

   Besides plotting, the adapter to a PostgreSQL+PostGIS database can be found here.
-  This module covers the most of the SQL-world and offers a convenient way to interact with a set up data.
+  This module hides the most of the SQL-world and offers a convenient way to interact with the optimisation data.
   A `separate documentation <http://rivus-db.readthedocs.io/en/latest/>`_ was dedicated to help users started, and document the now awaited data structure.

 Graph
-  Convert the resulting tabular data, which represent the built commodity carrier grids (electicity grid, Gas pipelines, district heating/cooling grid etc.) into a graph (network) format of either NetworkX_ or python-igraph_.
+  Convert the resulting tabular data, which represent the built commodity carrier grids (electricity grid, Gas pipelines, district heating/cooling grid etc.) into a graph (network) format of either NetworkX_ or python-igraph_.
   Moreover, the file export functions of these libraries were bridged into a module in this sub-package.
   (Preferred file format is ``.gml`` which is supported by all common graph analysis tools.
   E.g. Gephi_ the Open-source de-facto tool for advanced graph visualisation and analysis.)

   After the data is in their expected format, both NetworkX_ and python-igraph_ offer very advanced opportunities to analyse graphs.
 You can look up what you need in their documentation.
 Nevertheless, some basic analyse wrapper is provided to get the result for the most common questions about graph connectivity.

 Converter
-  The only sub-package, which were not intended to be used by import, but as a container for separate scripts which facilitate data preparation from real-world street network data sources.
+  The only sub-package, which was not intended to be used by import, but as a container for separate scripts which facilitate data preparation from real-world street network data sources.

 Tests
   Yes, the unit tests are located here.
 (What a surprise...)
   One of the youngest members of the rivus sub-packages.
   It should not be necessary to emphasize the importance of testing, but still again and again the joy of implementation takes away the focus from actually test the written code.

   As most of the bugs encountered during my work with ``rivus`` could have been avoided with simple unit tests, I tried to set an example and write tests in parallel to each new function.
 Anyway, there is a long way to go, but it is worth the energy.